Status lights describe the condition of an entity. They can be used to convey semantic meaning, such as statuses and categories.

 Semantic status lights should never be used for color coding categories or labels, and vice versa.

-Status lights should always include text with the status dot.
+A status light should always include a label with text that clearly communicates about the kind of status being shown.
 Do not change the text color to match the dot.

 For RTL (right-to-left) languages, the layout of the status light is mirrored.
 The dot is placed on the right side of the text.